So you’ve decided you want to visit New Zealand!

 - Watersports – jetskiing, SUP, and kayaking are all best enjoyed in the warmer summer months

-- Relax at one of the many gorgeous beaches such as those in Northland, Auckland, Piha Beach (and west coast), Bay of Plenty, Coromendel Peninsula, Wellington, Marlborough Sounds, Golden bay and Dunedin.
+- Relax at one of the many gorgeous beaches in New Zealand such as those in Northland, Auckland, Piha Beach (and west coast), Bay of Plenty, Coromandel Peninsula, Wellington, Marlborough Sounds, Golden Bay, and Dunedin.

 Winter in New Zealand

 Winter is an especially pretty season and one of the best times to visit New Zealand if you’re looking for snowy mountain peaks.
 Winter is popular with groups of young skiers as well as families.
 During this time, especially during the school holidays, New Zealand is extremely busy.
 The South Island certainly sees more visitors, however, the ski hills on the North are also busy.

 Those looking to get off the beaten path and explore without the crowds will also love winter.
 Despite the mountain towns and ski hills packing with tourists, most other attractions remain quiet.
 It’s the perfect time to road trip (if you can stand the cold that is!)

 The winter months in New Zealand run from June to the end of August and it gets pretty chilly here during these months.
 On the South Island, expect average temperatures highs of 10°C (50°F) (to as low as 2°C (35°F)) during the day and at night it typically falls below zero but average lows are 1°C (34°F.) Of course, the further north you head on the South Island, the warmer it gets.